 Federal Investment Tax Credit (ITC)

 Also known as the Federal Solar Tax Credit, this valuable federal incentive provides a dollar for dollar rebate for homeowners who install solar power.
-The current solar tax credit, 26%, has been extended through 2023, when the credit will drop to 22%.
+The current solar tax credit is 30% of total cost.
 To qualify, you must own your home.
 The solar panels must be yours as well, via cash or financing, and the panels must be in service.

 Other New Jersey Programs and Incentives